Valtis/Frontend/README.md

 Lexer
 =====

-Learning Rust by building a lexer.
+Learning Rust by building a compiler frontend for a simple language (see docs for more info).
 As this is my first Rust project, the code is likely neither idiomatic or good.
-Also now being expanded to include a parser.
-Repo name will be changed to reflect this at a later point.

 [![Build Status](https://travis-ci.org/Valtis/Lexer.svg)](https://travis-ci.org/Valtis/Lexer)